pimbrouwers/Leger/README.md

 ## Find a bug?

-There's an [issue](https://github.com/nhlpa/Leger/issues) for that.
+There's an [issue](https://github.com/pimbrouwers/Leger/issues) for that.

 ## License

-Built with ♥ by [NHLPA Engineering](https://github.com/nhlpa) in Toronto, ON.
-Licensed under [MIT](https://github.com/nhlpa/Leger/blob/master/LICENSE).
+Built with ♥ by [Pim Brouwers](https://github.com/pimbrouwers) in Toronto, ON.
+Licensed under [MIT](https://github.com/pimbrouwers/Leger/blob/master/LICENSE).